BhavanaByreddy/Human-Activity-Recognition/README.md

 ## **⚠️ Limitations**

- 📉 Accuracy depends on the quality of sensor data
+ 📉 Accuracy depends on the quality of sensor data.

- 📱 Sensor placement can affect recognition performance
+ 📱 Sensor placement can affect recognition performance.

- 🔄 Similar activities may be difficult to distinguish
+ 🔄 Similar activities may be difficult to distinguish.

- 👥 Performance may vary for different users
+ 👥 Performance may vary for different users.

- 📊 Requires a large dataset for effective training
+ 📊 Requires a large dataset for effective training.

- 🔋 Real-time processing can increase device battery consumption
+ 🔋 Real-time processing can increase device battery consumption.

  ## **App Preview**

 ## 🚀 Future Enhancements

-• Integrate deep learning models such as CNN and LSTM for improved accuracy
+🔹 Integrate deep learning models such as CNN and LSTM for improved accuracy.

-• Support real-time activity recognition using wearable and IoT devices
+📱 Support real-time activity recognition using wearable and IoT devices.

-• Add more human activities such as running, cycling, and jumping
+🏃 Add more human activities such as running, cycling, and jumping.

-• Develop a mobile application for live activity monitoring
+📲 Develop a mobile application for live activity monitoring.

-• Implement cloud-based storage and analysis of activity data
+☁️ Implement cloud-based storage and analysis of activity data.

-• Enhance prediction performance using larger and more diverse datasets
+📈 Enhance prediction performance using larger and more diverse datasets.